asyncapi/website/markdown/blog/helsinki-and-community.md

   className="text-center"
 />

 The talks were engaging, and the questions that followed were great.
+Slides from the talks are [available for download](https://drive.google.com/drive/folders/1nY7dZF8WFXZ3r2rCWJDDoT2C_GMfQJMV).
 But the best, most technical, and insightful conversations happened at the `API Specs and Standards` booth.
 We teamed up with friends from the OpenAPI Initiative and had deep, meaningful discussions.

 <Figure
   src="/img/posts/helsinki-and-community/booth-front.webp"